pypy/pypy/pypy/doc/stm.rst

   and ``y`` that are thread-local: reading or writing them from concurrently-running transactions will return independent results.
   (Any other attributes of ``Foo`` instances will be globally visible from all threads, as usual.)
+This is useful together with ``TransactionQueue`` for these two cases:

+  - For attributes of long-lived objects that change during one transaction, but should always be reset to some initial value around transaction (for example, initialized to 0 at the start of a transaction; or, if used for a list of pending things to do within this transaction, it will always be empty at the end of one transaction).

+  - For general caches across transactions.
+With ``TransactionQueue`` you get a pool of a fixed number N of threads, each running the transactions serially.
+A thread-local property will have the value last stored in it by the same thread, which may come from a random previous transaction.
+Basically, you get N copies of the property's value, and each transaction accesses a random copy.
+It works fine for caches.

-The optional argument to ``threadlocalproperty()`` is the default value factory: in case no value was assigned in the current thread yet, the factory is called and its result becomes the value in that thread (like ``collections.defaultdict``).
+  In more details, the optional argument to ``threadlocalproperty()`` is the default value factory: in case no value was assigned in the current thread yet, the factory is called and its result becomes the value in that thread (like ``collections.defaultdict``).
 If no default value factory is specified, uninitialized reads raise ``AttributeError``.
-Note that with ``TransactionQueue`` you get a pool of a fixed number of threads, each running the transactions one after the other; such thread-local properties will have the value last stored in them in the same thread,, which may come from a random previous transaction.
-  This means that ``threadlocalproperty`` is useful mainly to avoid conflicts from cache-like data structures.

 * In addition to all of the above, there are cases where write-write conflicts are caused by writing the same value to an attribute again